User Tools

 Finding Wiring Paths

 A cross connect documents a link between one or two network socket hosted in a patch panel sitting in a rack of a given organization and one or two peer network socket hosted in a peer patch panel sitting in a peer rak of a peer organization.
-This action will display all the available cabling paths that may be establish to connect 2 network sockets that answer to the previous conditions.
+The Find wiring paths action will display all the available cabling paths that may be establish to connect 2 network sockets that answer to the previous conditions.

 Network admin may select one of the offered path and manually create it within TeemIP.